 Spices and sauces.

-Homemade sauce with sour cream, milk, vegetable broth.
+Sauce homemade with sour cream, milk, vegetable broth.
 Fruit syrups.
 Greens, vanillin, cinnamon.

 Hot spices, industrial mayonnaise, ketchup.

-Diet for deformation of the gallbladder
+Diet for gallbladder deformation

 • you need to forget about spicy, fried and sour foods;

-• you should eat 5-6 times a day in small portions;
+• You should eat 5-6 times a day in small portions;

-It's important to know!
+It is important to know!

 Symptoms

-What kind of diet is needed
+What kind of diet is needed?

-Causes of deformation of the gallbladder
+Causes of gallbladder deformation

-• chronic inflammation of the organs of the biliary system;
+• chronic inflammation of the biliary system;

 • development of gallstone disease;